MicrosoftDocs/Viva/Briefing/be-meetings.md

 * As a meeting organizer, you can select **Add agenda** if your upcoming meeting is missing an agenda.
 Agendas help make meetings more effective.
 * If a majority of the attendees have declined a meeting, you’re also notified to **Reschedule** it.

 In the following example, you’d select **Weekly PM meeting** to open the meeting details or select the related **Status update** document to open and view it.
-If you see that the meeting has [low acceptance](#reschedule-for-low-acceptance), you could select **Reschedule** to schedule it for a different day or time.
+If you see a meeting with **low acceptance**, you could select **Reschedule** to schedule it for a different day or time.

    ![Briefing email about meetings](./images/meeting-prep.png)